 Definition of CRO

-Conversion Rate Optimization (CRO) hinges on improving the performance of websites or landing pages with the goal of increasing the percentage of visitors who take a desired action, such as making a purchase, filling out a form, or signing up for a newsletter.
+Conversion Rate Optimization is a structured strategy focused on increasing the number of visitors who take a desired action: making a purchase, filling out a form, or signing up for a newsletter.
+It starts with analyzing user behavior to identify what’s working, what isn’t, and where the friction is.

 Key Components of CRO